Ground source heat pumps – what to know if you're considering this low-carbon heat source for your home

 FAQs

-Big enough to heat the house, and no more.
+Big enough to heat the house, and no more is the general advice.
 A modern 4-bedroom house is likely to need an 8kW heat source but could often have a 20kW boiler installed.

 There are commercial and technical reasons for this oversizing a gas boiler, but a heat pump is not the same.
 In that situation the heat pump would need to be 8kW and no more, to achieve maximum efficiency.